OverlyDevoted/CyberSecuritySummaries/WebApp/TypeScript/OOP.md

 ## Polymorphism

 Poly(Many)morph(form)ism.
-Let's a class to implement many variations of the same method or reimplement a methdo.
+Let's a class to implemented in many different variations of the same method.
 In TypeScript, mainly the class signature can be **overloaded**(that is the word for adding new function signatures) or a method can be **overriden**(means to change behavior of a inherited method)

 *Polymorphism allows us to refer to a subclass object in a super class variable*

-This means we can create object like this
+This means we can create objects like this

 ```TypeScript
 const mageHero: Hero = new Mage();